Mapungubwe National Park: History

 In 1967, another proposal to protect the area was initiated and the Vhembe Nature Reserve, comprising three farms, including Greefswald, was established as a Transvaal provincial reserve.

 In 1993, De Beers Consolidated Mines, which had established the Venetia Limpopo Nature Reserve on land that adjoins Greefswald, called for the area to be declared a national park.
 In 1995 the South African National Parks Board and the Limpopo provincial government signed an agreement committing themselves to the establishment of the new national park.
-The Vhembe Dongola National Park was proclaimed on 9 April 1998.
+The Vhembe-Dongola National Park was proclaimed on 9 April 1998.

-The Vhembe Dongola National Park was renamed Mapungubwe National Park and opened officially on Heritage Day, 24 September 2004.
+The Vhembe-Dongola National Park was renamed Mapungubwe National Park and opened officially on Heritage Day, 24 September 2004.

 In the 21st century, Mapungubwe has been embraced as a site of significance by South Africans and the international community.
 The Mapungubwe National Park was declared in 1998.
-The Mapungubwe Cultural Landscape (MCL) was declared as a National Heritage Site in 2001 and it was inscribed on the World Heritage List in 2003.
+The Mapungubwe Cultural Landscape was declared as a National Heritage Site in 2001 and it was inscribed on the World Heritage List in 2003.

-With the park's UNESCO World Heritage Status, a building has been constructed that houses a museum section with many of the artefacts uncovered in the park on display.
-Information on the park's history and biology is also available at the Interpretive Centre.
+With the park's UNESCO World Heritage status, a building has been constructed that houses a museum section with many of the artefacts uncovered in the park on display.
+Information on the park's history and biology is also available at the Museum and Interpretive Centre.
+In 2009, the building won the World Architecture Festival's World Building of the Year.